babylon-runtime/babylon-runtime.github.io/_pages/publications/why-use-runtime-for-artists.md

 Actually there is an [editor](http://editor.babylonjs.com/) made by a [BJS user](https://github.com/julien-moreau), which is a great piece of work but our workflow soon get into problematics: artists often need to export & re-export 3D scenes multiple times in a day, and unfortunatly by using the editor you're loosing all your wonderful modifications on the BJS side!
 Plus as a team we need to work at the same time on our applications.

-That's why in 2016, my teamate (Fabien Le Vavasseur aka [sharp](https://forum.babylonjs.com/u/sharp/summary)) had in mind to create a kind of overlay of BJS to help me speed up my tasks and not be restrict by my javascript skills, named **\_runtime**.
+That's why in 2016, my teamate (Fabien Le Vavasseur aka [sharp](https://forum.babylonjs.com/u/sharp/summary)) had in mind to create a kind of overlay of BJS to help me speed up my tasks and not be limited by my javascript skills, named **\_runtime**.

 ![_runtime-logo-tiny](why-use-runtime-for-artists/_runtime-logo-tiny.png)

-This tool allowed me this kind of efficient worklow:
+This tool allows me this kind of efficient worklow:

 1. Export my scene from Blender (or any 3D modeler),
 2. Tweak materials and interactions in BabylonJS,
 3. Come back to Blender to make some modifications, then re-export my scene to BJS...
 4. ... and not loosing any of my tweaks!

-We called this not-loosed-modifications: **patchs**.
+We call this not-loosed-modifications: **patches**.

 ![starting-bjs](why-use-runtime-for-artists/starting-bjs.jpg)